byung01/comp150-hashing/README.md

 ### 2. Cuckoo Hashing

 Cuckoo hashing is another alternative hashing algorithm first described by Rasmus Pagh and Flemming Friche Rodler in 2001.
 The most significant advantage of the algorithm is that it ensures constant lookup time amortized.
-For our project, we implemented the insert and search operations of hopscotch hashing.
+For our project, we implemented the insert and search operations of cuckoo hashing.
 The delete operation was also not implemented nor timed for analysis.

 **How it works:**
 To resolve colllisions, cuckoo hashing uses open addressing in two tables.
 Each key will hash to one position in each table, using two different hashing functions.
 In the case of a collision, the algorithm evicts the already placed key and replaces it in its second location.
 This method repeats until all keys are placed in open cells.
 The method might result in an infinite loop, in the case that keys keep hashing to already occupied cells.
 Therefore, a maximum number of recursions is set, and when it is reached the tables are expanded and all keys are rehashed.